mikeroyal/mate-desktop-snap/README.md

   MATE Desktop
 </h1>

-<p align="center"><b>This is the snap for MATE Desktop, is the continuation of GNOME 2 desktop environment.
-It works on Ubuntu, Fedora, Debian, and other major Linux distributions. </p>
+This is the snap for [MATE Desktop](https://mate-desktop.org/), is the continuation of GNOME 2 desktop environment.
+It works on Ubuntu, Fedora, Debian, and other major Linux distributions.

 <!-- Uncomment and modify this when you are provided a build status badge
 <p align="center">